jigth/jigth/README.md

 ## Container Technologies

-I've used Docker and I'm familiar with Docker Compose.
+I've used Docker and K8s to make custom images of apps and deploy them in simple contexts.

 # 📫 Contact Me: